 The psalm of the High Holiday season begins with the words “God is my light and my salvation,” moves to expressions of distress about God’s absence, and ends with a statement of hope.
 The psalm’s unexpected direction models the maturing of an authentic relationship with God.

-Genesis 6 presents a narrative about divine beings who come to earth and have offspring with humans.
+Divine beings come to earth and have offspring with human women (Genesis 6).
 What is a story which sounds like a pagan myth doing in the Torah?

-Genesis 6 presents a narrative about divine beings who come to earth and have offspring with humans.
+Divine beings come to earth and have offspring with human women (Genesis 6).
 What is a story which sounds like a pagan myth doing in the Torah?